Dreams: your doorway to eating disorder healing and a meaningful life

 In bed with my eyes open and heart pounding I knew I was alive.
 I didn’t die, but something did.
 The life I was leading ended.

 From here, decades later I see clearly how I had to develop awareness.
-And I had to develop respect for the authentic forces with me.
+I had to develop respect for the authentic forces with me.
+My dream woke me up to the seriousness of my situation.

 Most of all, I had to learn that I had strength and power to move obstacles and surge ahead into my true life.
 The force of a tsunami dwelled within me.